• Home

 This is how you can install the latest version of Node.js on your Ubuntu.

-Check this link for manual installation.
+link for manual installation.

-6. Install nvm (Node Version Manager)
+Step 6: Install nvm (Node Version Manager)

 nvm is a version manager for node.js, If you are a heavy user of Node.js and your work needs multiple versions of Node.js, then you should consider this method of installation, which will allow you to use multiple versions of Node.js simultaneously.

-nvm works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: Unix, macOS, and windows WSL.
+nvm works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: Unix, macOS, and Windows WSL.

 You should run the install script to install or update nvm from the terminal.
 To do that, you may either download and run the script manually or use the following cURL or Wget command: